web3/web3.js/docs/web3-eth-personal.rst

 1. ``String`` - Data to sign.
 If String it will be converted using :ref:`web3.utils.utf8ToHex <utils-utf8tohex>`.
 2. ``String`` - Address to sign data with.
+3. ``String`` - The password of the account to sign data with.
-3. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.
+4. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.

 -------